Asset Disposition: Best Practices & Strategies for Success

 Best Practices for Asset Disposition Management

-Asset disposition requires structure, control, and alignment with surplus asset management.
+Asset disposition requires structure, control, and consistent decision-making across the asset lifecycle.
 The following practices form the foundation of an effective disposition framework and deliver key benefits for industrial organizations.

 1. Centralized Asset Records